DL6DBN/dl6dbn.github.io/index.md

 ### Projects to start with (soon, someday or never)

-**Magic Mirror:** Mirror or POI with Raspberry Pi displaying selected information @home
+**Magic Mirror:** Mirror or POI with Raspberry Pi displaying selected information at home

 ### Me
 ![](images/dl6dbn-pixed.jpg)